2012 Serbian local elections: Pećinci

+Ruma

+Results of the election for the Municipal Assembly of Ruma:

+Incumbent mayor Goran Vuković of the Democratic Party was confirmed for another term in office after the election.
+The government was moved by the Democratic Party, the Socialist Party of Serbia–Party of United Pensioners of Serbia alliance, and the Democratic Party of Serbia.
+There was an effort to remove Vuković in September 2012, but this was unsuccessful.

+A new governing coalition was formed in late 2013, and Dragan Panić of the Serbian Progressive Party was chosen as mayor in December of that year.
+Panić resigned in October 2014 and was replaced by Slađan Mančić of the same party.

+Aleksandar Martinović was re-elected to the assembly at the head of the Serbian Radical Party's list.
+He left the Radicals to join the Progressives on 4 July 2012 and was chosen as president of the assembly in November 2013.

+Šid

+Results of the election for the Municipal Assembly of Šid:

+Incumbent mayor Nataša Cvjetković of the Democratic Party was confirmed for a new term in office after the election.
+The governing coalition initially included the Democratic Party, the Democratic Party of Serbia, the Socialist Party of Serbia, and the League of Social Democrats of Vojvodina.

+In September 2012, a new coalition was formed by the Serbian Progressive Party, the Democratic Party of Serbia, and the alliance around the Socialist Party of Serbia.
+Nikola Vasić of the Serbian Progressive Party was chosen as mayor.

+Stara Pazova

+Results of the election for the Municipal Assembly of Stara Pazova:

+Đorđe Radinović of the Serbian Progressive Party was appointed as mayor after the election.

 West Bačka District

 Local elections were held in the one city (Sombor) and two of the other three municipalities in the West Bačka District.
 The exception was Odžaci, where the most recent local election had taken place in 2010.
 The Democratic Party won plurality victories in Sombor and Kula and initially formed government in both jurisdictions; by 2014, however, shifting political alliances had brought the Serbian Progressive Party to power in both areas.
 In Apatin, longtime Socialist Party mayor Živorad Smiljanić led his party to another victory.

 Sombor

 Results of the election for the City Assembly of Sombor:

 Incumbent mayor Nemanja Delić of the Democratic Party was confirmed for another term in office after the election.
 He was removed from office in April 2014 amid shifting political alliances in the city and was replaced by Saša Todorović of the Progressive Party.

 Parliamentarian Žika Gojković was elected to the city assembly from the first position on the SPO list.
 He resigned his seat on 16 February 2013.